In the Medical Sciences Division

-- Aiming to create a menopause café for staff in the division.
+- Aiming to create a menopause café for staff or students in the division.
 A Menopause Café is a forum for people to gather to eat cake, drink tea and discuss menopause.
 Our online café will be offered as an accessible, respectful and confidential space that is open for all, regardless of gender or age.
 Anyone who signs up has the option of remaining anonymous, although the event works best where people can speak freely in the knowledge that what is discussed is personal and confidential and will not be disclosed outside the café.
 It is not intended to lead people to any conclusion, product or a course of action.

 And we plan to do:

 - Work closely with Central HR to develop University wide policies and support

 - Events with our network of HR colleagues across the division, to raise awareness.

 The impact of menopause in the workplace is clear.
 But despite there being more than 5 million working staff or students aged between 45 and 60, there is still a dearth of support, awareness and understanding, driven by misplaced taboos and stigma that need to be dispelled.

 Studies show that over 70% of menopausal people feel their performance has been impacted by their symptoms, combined with over 50% feeling their company culture was not supportive or open enough with regards to menopause.
 It is clear that there is a significant amount to do, and our sector should be looking to highlight the topic of menopause and drive improvements within our own organisation as quickly as possible.